flyx/askew/site/src/doc/concepts.md

  * `a:if`, `a:for`: May be used for conditional or looped constructing, see the chapter on control structures.

 An optional `<a:embed>` may contain at most one `<a:construct>` which may not have a `a:for`, a list may contain any number of `<a:construct>`s, a direct embed may not contain any.

+## The main function

+Just like with regular Go code, you must write a `main` function as entry point.
+When compiling to WASM, this main file must not exit if you want event handlers to work.
+You can call `runtime.KeepAlive()` (`runtime` being Askew's `runtime` package, not the stdlib `runtime`) to do this, it is a nop when compiling with GopherJS.